 The Masters’s degree was tough and it still is – since I’m still doing it now 2 years later.
 The only programming I knew was HTML & CSS which now I know isn’t really programming and Computer Science isn’t even about programming either 😅.
 My first few months of uni was very difficult.
 We had to learn Java in a week to build stuff and learn about Algorithms & Data Structures.
 All very new concepts to me but luckily all very interesting.
 I achieved a distinction in my first module which gave me the motivation to continue on.

 I think if you’re looking to change careers there are so many different routes you can take that lead you to a similar place, it depends on how much time, energy, money or interest you have in whatever path you decide to choose.
 Your career is not a destination it will always be a journey and I discovered that it may change as you live your life.
 So my advice is to never stop exploring your options.
 What you work towards might not always be where you end up but it’ll open new doors and prospects and maybe somewhere better that you never knew existed 🙂

 Getting A Part-Time Job

-I felt a bit lost not working so not long after I started studying I also got a part-time job as a Visual Designer for a start-up agency.
+I felt a bit lost not working.
+So, not long after I started studying I found a part-time job as a Visual Designer for a start-up agency.
 I met this guy on Facebook and we’d be talking back and forth, the offices were half an hour commute away, he worked with charities and schools and mentored uni kids too – I truly believed in his ethos.
 I was allowed to bring my new puppy to work so I was sold.
 I only worked 1 day a week and was planning on doing this for the next 2 years.
 Adding an extra day if necessary.